Histamine intolerance: Mechanism

 The exact mechanism that lies behind histamine intolerance is not known.
 Some scholars suspect that the pathogenesis (the process of disorder development) of histamine intolerance involves an imbalance between uptake of histamine and other amines through the diet and a diminished capacity to metabolize those amines and that this imbalance can be due to insufficient activity or levels of the enzymes diamine oxidase (DAO) and histamine N-methyltransferase (HNMT), which are responsible for breaking down histamine.
 While deficiencies in DAO are considered by these scholars to be the primary cause of histamine intolerance, variations in both DAO and HNMT genes could play a role in its development.
-The interplay between these enzymes affects how effectively histamine is broken down and cleared from the body.
+The combined activity of these two enzymes determines how effectively histamine is broken down and cleared from the body.
 Still, a definitive causal relationship between adverse reactions following histamine ingestion and a compromised histamine catabolism due to a deficiency in DAO or HNMT is still lacking.

 Several authors suspect that the imbalance in histamine intolerance is between the consumption, biosynthesis and selective release of histamine from certain granulocytes (i.e., mast cells and basophils), versus the breakdown of histamine by the enzymes which metabolize it, such as DAO and HNMT.
 These scholars suspect that in contrast to histamine intolerance, allergic reactions involving an immediate allergic response to an allergen are caused by anaphylactic degranulation, which is the abrupt and explosive release of "pre-formed mediators", including histamine and tryptase, from mast cells and basophils throughout the body.

 Despite the belief shared by several researchers that consuming histamine can lead to nonspecific health issues, the scientific proof to back this claim is both scarce and inconsistent, the underlying mechanisms are not understood and while several factors have been proposed for explaining the underlying mechanisms of these adverse reactions to histamine intake, no single hypothesis has gained solid scientific confirmation.

 Diagnosis

 The term "Histamine intolerance" does not appear in the 11th edition of the International Classification of Diseases (ICD).
 The diagnosis of histamine intolerance is challenging due to its nonspecific symptoms and lack of validated diagnostic tools.
 Medical associations in Germany and Switzerland, beginning in 2017, and Austria, starting in 2021, have posited that the evidence supporting a causal relationship between adverse reactions to dietary histamine and a compromised histamine catabolism resulting from a deficiency in diamine oxidase (DAO) remains insufficient.
-These associations advise against the use of the term "histamine intolerance" and instead advocate for the more accurate descriptor, "adverse reactions to ingested histamine", to better reflect the current understanding of the condition—this clarification in terminology underscores the lack of understanding of the precise causes and mechanisms underlying these adverse reactions observed.
+These associations advise against the use of the term "histamine intolerance" and instead advocate for the more accurate descriptor, "adverse reactions to ingested histamine", to better reflect the current understanding of the condition—this change in terminology reflects the limited understanding of the precise causes and mechanisms underlying these adverse reactions.

 In the 2017 German guideline for the management of adverse reactions to ingested histamine, the following categories from ICD-10 are indicated adverse reactions to ingested histamine: